CRTX/Wake-And-Bake/README.md

 # Wake-And-Bake
-API for turning on your PC with any server -- even a Raspberry Pi!
+Webhook API for turning on/off your PC from anywhere.

 # Compatibility